01The Basic Elements of a Holiday Company Event

 Food, clothing, and toy drives are part of the culture in many organizations while some encourage cash donation drives, but this doesn't necessarily mean that your company-wide employee appreciation party is the right venue for a fundraising opportunity.

-While it’s very useful to associate a particular cause for the holiday party, it may be helpful for the organization to only encourage noncash gifts and in-kind donations that may benefit the charity being supported.
+While it’s very useful to associate a particular cause for the holiday party, it may be helpful for the organization to encourage only noncash gifts and in-kind donations that may benefit the charity being supported.
 This way, everyone is allowed the option to offer a gift at a value that fits their own personal budgets.

 Some people may think getting vendor sponsors is a great way to offset the costs of their annual holiday party; however, event planners and their clients may want to stay focused on the objective for their holiday party of appreciating employees rather than outsourcing costs to sponsored vendors.